world-federation-of-advertisers/cross-media-measurement/src/main/kotlin/org/wfanet/measurement/reporting/service/api/v2alpha/tools/README.md

   --request-id=abcd \
   --display-name=TESTDISPLAYREPORT \
   --cmms-event-group=1 \
+  --reporting-set-id=abc \
-  --primitive-rs-display-name='EDP 1' \
+  --reporting-set-display-name='EDP 1' \
-  --primitive-rs-id=abc \
   --cmms-event-group=2 \
+  --reporting-set-id=def \
-  --primitive-rs-display-name='EDP 2' \
+  --reporting-set-display-name='EDP 2' \
-  --primitive-rs-id=def \
   --cmms-event-group=3 \
+  --reporting-set-id=ghi \
-  --primitive-rs-display-name='EDP 3' \
+  --reporting-set-display-name='EDP 3' \
+  --report-start='2000-01-01T00:00:00' \
+  --report-end='2000-01-30' \
-  --primitive-rs-id=ghi \
+  --daily-frequency=true \
-  --prim-metric-id='mcs-1',
-  --prim-metric-display-name='primitive calc spec 1',
-  --comp-metric-id='mcs-2',
-  --comp-metric-display-name='primitive calc spec 2',
-  --union-rs-id=union-rs-1,
-  --union-rs-display-name='EDP Union',
-  --reporting-interval-report-start-time='2000-01-01T00:00:00',
-  --reporting-interval-report-end='2000-01-30',
-  --daily-frequency=true,
+  --grouping='person.gender == 1,person.gender == 2' \
+  --grouping='person.age_group == 1,person.age_group == 2,person.age_group == 3'
 ```

-There currently needs to be three groups of primitive reporting sets defined by the arg group: --cmms-event-group, --primitive-rs-id, and --primitive-rs-display-name.
+There currently needs to be three groups of primitive reporting sets defined by the arg group: --cmms-event-group, --reporting-set-id, and --reporting-set-display-name.
 You can pass in multiple event groups, but be sure to specify them first.
 There is a parsing issue if they are specified later in the arg group.
 This is similar to creating a reporting set.

-The union reporting set is created automatically from the primitives, but just require an id and name: --union-rs-id and --union-rs-display-name.
+The union and unique reporting sets are created automatically from the provided reporting sets.
+Ids and display names are derived.

-The unique reporting sets are created automatically from the primitives and union.
-They are not explicitly used in the UI and require no input.
-They are post-fixed with "unique."
+The user will not specify metric calculation specs although they will be automatically created.
+They are not used in the UI.

-The actual values of the metric calculation specs are hardcoded for user simplicity as the combinations have to be very specific.
-What the user will define are the ids and names for the specs.
-There are two different configurations of specs so they each need to be defined: --prim-metric-id and --prim-metric-display-name as well as --comp-metric-id and --comp-metric-display-name.
-These aren't use in the UI so they can be any valid value for creation purposes.

-The time range of the report must be specified through the start time and end (date): --reporting-interval-report-start-time and --reporting-interval-report-end.
+The time range of the report must be specified through the start time and end (date): --report-start and --report-end as an interval time range.
 These are formatted as the example above and are the same as in create report.
-We force incremental to simplify the input.

 The user must specify the interval frequency: --daily-frequency, --day-of-the-week, or --day-of-the-month.
 This is used in combination with the interval time range.

+The user must specify the grouping predicates using --grouping.
+Each is a comma delimited string like the example above.

 #### list